jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 Must enable Telnet in the port setting to communicate with a relay through ethernet

 RTDS - real time digital simulation
+LPWD pickup at different levels depending on device, but all dropout at 5 PSI

 Poor Man's Latch:
 -   SVXX := {SET CONDITIONS} OR {SVXX} AND NOT {RESET CONDITIONS}